 Our source of water is Lake Keowee.
 It is a man-made surface water source, created by Duke Energy, which we treat in our water treatment plant located on the southern end of the Lake off Northampton Road.
 Our system is interconnected with the cities of Walhalla and Westminster for supplementary water supply.
-Water was not obtained from either of these sources in 2023.
+Water was not obtained from either of these sources in 2024.

-The SC Department of Health Environmental Control completed a source assessment for each watershed in the state.
-To read the Source Water Assessment report for the City of Seneca's drinking water source, Lake Keowee, contact the Seneca Water Plant to request a copy or contact SCDHEC's Source Water Protection Program.
-A Source Water Assessment Summary is included this report.
+The South Carolina Department of Environmental Services completed a source water assessment for each watershed in the state.
+To read the Source Water Assessment report for the City of Seneca's drinking water source, Lake Keowee, contact the Seneca Water Plant to request a copy or contact SCDES's Source Water Protection Program.
+A Source Water Assessment Summary is included in this report.